 Franklin Construction is a fourth-generation family business that was founded over 100-years ago by Francesco Tagliatela.
 Initially, the company focused on building single-family houses and decades later began large-scale construction projects like schools, fire stations, and libraries.
 Under the leadership of Francesco’s son, Louis Tagliatela, Sr., the company shifted focus to building and managing apartment communities.
-After developing a large apartment portfolio in Greater New Haven, Louis built North Haven Health & Racquet and decades later, the Saybrook Point Inn, Marina and Spa.
+After developing a large apartment portfolio in Greater New Haven, Louis built North Haven Health & Racquet and decades later, the Saybrook Point Resort & Marina.
 In 2016, Franklin began building Canal Crossing at Whitneyville West, Hamden’s newest luxury apartment community.
 Franklin is currently headed by Louis Tagliatela Sr.’s children, Louis Jr., Tricia, and Stephen, and includes his granddaughter Lauren, the company’s fourth generation of leadership.

 Meet Our Team

 Louis F. Tagliatela Jr. is principal of Franklin Communities, an affiliate of Franklin Construction, a family-owned business that was founded by his grandfather in 1917.
 Franklin Communities owns and operates more than 1,000 apartment units in New Haven County, and Louis supervises all new and major construction projects and initiatives.
 Under his leadership, Franklin Communities’ portfolio of properties has nearly quadrupled.